FAQ about Psychoeducational Assessments and ADHD Assessments

 Are your services covered by OHIP?

 No, psychological services are not covered by OHIP and are paid by the client.
 However, often a person's workplace has coverage through their benefit plan (third party insurance).
 Please check with your benefit plan to review your own coverage.
-We do accept Visa & MasterCard.
+We do accept Visa, Mastercard, and etransfer.
+We break down the payment into two installments.

 I called the office but I only got the answering machine.
 When will you call me back?

 Sorry to have missed your call.
 We will call you back promptly, usually the same business day.
 If you called after 4:00 or on the weekend, your call will be returned the next business day.
-We have testing days Monday-Friday, counselling days Wednesday and Thursday and initial appointments or feedbacks with Dr. McCabe Tuesday, Wednesday or Thursday.
+Generally, the testing is completed Monday - Friday., on site at the office.
+Intake and feedback appointments with Dr. McCabe are Tuesday, Wednesday and Thursday.
+They are done through video conference.

 I am more comfortable with email.
 Can I email instead of calling?